flows-network/github-pr-summary/README.md

 3. Click on the "Advanced" link to see more settings.
 Fill in the following environment variables.

-> The 5 varisbles below are defined in the flow function's Rust source code.
-You can assign their values in the source code in your fork directly and skip the environment variables setup below.
+> The 5 variables below are defined in the flow function's Rust source code.
+You can assign their values in the source code in your fork directly and skip the steps below.

-* `login`: Fill in your personal github id here.
-The github app will act as you when posting review comments.
+* `login`: Fill in your personal GitHub id here.
+The GitHub app will act as you when posting reviews.
 * `owner`: Fill in the GitHub org for the repo you want to deploy the bot on.
 * `repo` : Fill in the GitHub repo you want to deploy the bot on.
 * `openai_key_name`: Fill in **any name** you wish for your OpenAI API key.
 You will connect this name to the actual key later.
-* `trigger_phrase`: Fill in the magic phrase to trigger a review in an existing PR.
+* `trigger_phrase`: Fill in the magic phrase to trigger a review from a PR comment.

 <img width="886" alt="image" src="https://user-images.githubusercontent.com/45785633/229329142-b7d77e53-4f3a-4d87-9136-4216191b18fc.png">

-4. At last, click on the Deploy button.
+4. Click on the Deploy button.

 ### 3 Configure integrations